joshb/joshb.github.io/articles/simple_line_drawing/index.md

 }
 ```

-    <p>The first thing that this function does is make sure that the <strong>x</strong> and <strong>y</strong> values make sense.
+The first thing that this function does is make sure that the <strong>x</strong> and <strong>y</strong> values make sense.
 If either one is outside the boundaries of the framebuffer, the function simply returns. <strong>m_FrameBuffer</strong> is basically an array of <strong>m_Width</strong> x <strong>m_Height</strong> pixels, with each pixel being stored left-to-right and then top-to-bottom.
 The array index to the pixel that needs to be set then is simply <strong>y</strong> multiplied by the width of the framebuffer, plus <strong>x</strong>.
-The color given is converted to an integer that's stored in the framebuffer.</p>
+The color given is converted to an integer that's stored in the framebuffer.

-    <p>To help visualize this, refer to the table below, which represents a framebuffer that's 8 pixels wide by 8 pixels high:</p>
+To help visualize this, refer to the table below, which represents a framebuffer that's 8 pixels wide by 8 pixels high:

     <table class="BorderedTable" cellspacing="0" cellpadding="0" border="0" style="width: 320px; font-size: 8pt; text-align: center">
     <tr style="background-color: #555555; color: white">